lucacav/steg-in-the-wild/README.md

 ## Text Attacks

+* [Astaroth](https://blog.talosintelligence.com/2020/05/astaroth-analysis.html): the description of YouTube channels hides the URL of command and control servers.
 * [Platinum APT](https://securelist.com/platinum-is-back/91135/): C&C data is hidden in the order of HTML attributes and its encryption key in spaces among HTML tags